Famicoman/obsoleet.com/content/post/2012-12-15-the-new-tech-episode-6.md

   - the new tech

 ---

+{{< rawhtml >}}
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Zd8Ky5eh6cM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+{{< /rawhtml >}}

-I'm in the newest episode of <a title="The New Tech" href="http://thenewtech.tv" target="_blank">The New Tech</a> with a segment on floppy copying.
+I'm in the newest episode of [The New Tech](http://thenewtech.tv) with a segment on floppy copying.
 It's basically in the style of an Obsoleet segment, and is my first foray back into a show format with my new filming gear.
 Check it out, and check out the rest of their episodes as well!